Massages have an excellent effect on the body and mind - without any side effects. Reflexology before bed will make you fall asleep quickly.

 The Biological Benefits of Frequent Massage.

-Reflexology & acupuncture as diagnostic tools.
+Reflexology and acupuncture as diagnostic tools.

 Recommended link: Acupuncture – Enhancing Qi flow.

-- Foot massage – Reflexology covers all the body.
+- Foot massage – Reflexology covers the body.
 I did it hundreds of times in Changsha, China.
 If you get a professional massage, which employs a lot of pressure, you will usually feel pain when the area of the organ creating your primary symptoms is pressed.
 Incredibly, the pain was always where it was supposed to be: the liver, kidneys, blood pressure, small intestines, colon, etc.

 Liver acupressure direct massage.
 (Mainly needed for chronic liver patients)